bwdmonkey/countries.pl/README.md

 true
 ?- q(Ans).
 "List of score attributes that you can inquire about:"
-"Country, Region, Happiness Rank, Happiness Score, GDP per Capita, Family, Life Expectancy, Freedom, Government Corruption, Generosity, Dystopia Residual"
+"Country, Region, Happiness Rank, Happiness Score, GDP score, Family score," "Life Expectancy score, Freedom score, Government Corruption score, " "Generosity score, Dystopia Residual score"

-"Sample Queries: what is the happiness rating of sweden?"
+"Sample Queries: what is the happiness rank of sweden?"
 "                what is the gdp score of france."
-"                what are the countries in western_europe"
+"                what countries are in western europe"

 "Please enter query in lowercase."
 Ask me: what is the family score of argentina?